 OBJECTIVE & SCOPE OF POLICY

-Our obligations as legal professionals are governed, in part, by the Rules of Professional Conduct that govern each of our professionals as members of Law Societies.
+Gowlings takes the protection of Personal Information seriously.
+Our obligations as legal professionals are governed, in part, by the Rules of Professional Conduct which impose strict duties and obligations regarding the confidentiality of the information provided to Gowlings by its clients.
 These obligations apply to all professionals, employees, contractors and agents who provide services in connection with our delivery of legal and other services to our clients.
-Other applicable laws and internal Firm policies govern the protection of Personal Information of partners, associates and employees of Gowlings.
+Gowlings observes these requirements strictly.
+Gowlings also observes other applicable laws, including privacy laws, in all jurisdictions within which Gowlings operates.

-THE COLLECTION, USE & DISCLOSURE OF PERSONAL INFORMATION
+LIMITING COLLECTION, USE, DISCLOSURE & RETENTION OF PERSONAL INFORMATION

 Gowlings provides clients and others with general access to public web sites and restricted access to extranets.
 Our Web servers and authorized third party providers track general information about visitors such as their domain name, IP address and time of visit.
 Gowlings' Web servers also collect and aggregate information regarding which pages are being accessed as well as information volunteered by visitors through online surveys or subscriptions to electronic newsletters.
 This information is used internally, only in aggregate form, to better serve visitors by helping us to: